tximeta: transcript quantification import with automatic metadata

 uniquely identifies the collection of sequences that were used for

-only parsed to build a TxDb or EnsDb once: if
+GTF is only parsed to build a TxDb or EnsDb once: if

-recognizes that it has seen this Salmon
+recognizes that it has seen this salmon

 index before, it will use a cached version of the metadata and